ma-compbio/SpiceMix/README.md

 - scikit-learn
 - h5py

 An environment file for Anaconda can be found [here](./SpiceMix.yml).
-A Anaconda environment can be set up with the following command
+An Anaconda environment can be set up with the following command
 ```
 conda env create -f SpiceMix.yml
 ```